 - Health Care Management

 Students who are interested in applying to the dual MSW/MPH program must complete the admission requirements outlined by each institution and must be accepted into both programs.
+Each institution reviews candidates based on its own requirements and criteria.
+The applicant’s admission to ISMMS is not affected by the decision of Fordham University.

 The Public Health program processes all applications online and assesses candidates on a rolling basis.
 You don’t need to make a final decision about a specialty track during the application process.
 Applications to the Fordham University Master of Social Work program are also processed online.